Tempur Pedic Review

 Off-gassing to our knowledge was minimal with the current models, but in the past, when we purchased Tempur Pedics, there was a significant chemical smell.

 They seemed to have addressed this with the current models, and with their delivery of a mattress that is uncompressed, they seemed to have solved this issue.
+Something that definitely was corrected and the fact that they don’t show up in a box makes a big difference.

 All in all, compared to many of the Bed in a Box online mattresses that ship compressed and have an odor upon opening, the Tempur Pedics don’t have significant off-gassing or smell.